Cruise safety guide: how to have a smoother cruise vacation

 Nobody expects their vacation plans to change or for something to go wrong, but to help prepare for the unexpected, it’s smart to get travel insurance.
 Yes, just like with any other international trip, you should protect your cruise vacation, too.

-From delayed luggage that missed the boat to an injury on board the ship, it can be difficult to predict what could happen while you’re on a cruise — let alone the money you may lose if you have to cancel your cruise before you even leave home.
-Cruise travel insurance coverage can help protect you from the expenses of urgent health care, emergency medical evacuations, lost luggage, trip cancellation, and more.
+From delayed luggage that missed the ship to an injury on board, it can be difficult to predict what could happen while you’re on a cruise — let alone the money you may lose if you have to cancel your cruise before you even leave home.
+Cruise travel insurance can help protect you from the expenses of urgent health care, emergency medical evacuations, lost luggage, trip cancellation, and more.

 “Travel insurance is essential for cruises, not only to help provide you with coverage for unforeseen issues like trip interruption or cancellation, but also for unexpected medical emergencies.